yonasuriv/dev-databank/README.md

 **Cons:** Sucks in Arch.
 Has many bugs.
 Practically No Documentation.
 Kind of Abandoned after dumped by the Bodhi linux distro.

-### GNOME

-> The GNOME desktop environment is an attractive and intuitive desktop
-> with both a modern (GNOME) and a classic (GNOME Classic) session.

-**Pros:** Modern.
-Highly popular.
-Has been around for a long time and is super easy and stable. seems like a tablet interface which looks more classy.
-Definitely the most popular and nicely documented. good number of extensions ready to be used.

-**Cons:** A bit different from the traditional desktop and can be really heavy on resources.

-### KDE Plasma

-> The KDE Plasma desktop environment is a familiar working environment.
-> Plasma Desktop offers all the tools required for a modern desktop
-> computing experience so you can be productive right from the start.

-**Pros:** Highly customizable.
-Full suite of almost all apps from text editor to Video editor.
-Huge User as well as developer base.

-**Cons:** heavy on resources.
-A bit buggy due to heavy customizable features

 ### LXDE

 > The Lightweight X11 Desktop Environment is a fast and energy-saving